Mithazkim/Mithazkim-Server/README.md

 To start the server:

+Add .env file, with all the environment variables that inside the src/types/environment.d.ts file

-First make sure you have yarn installed
+Make sure you have yarn installed

 And then run: